Joematpal/go-logger/README.md

 warn: WarnLevel logs are more important than Info, but don't need individual human review.

-errors: ErrorLevel logs are high-priority.
+error: ErrorLevel logs are high-priority.
 If an application is running smoothly, it shouldn't generate any error-level logs.

 dpanic: DPanicLevel logs are particularly important errors.
 In development the